Help Your Dog Relax

-When I returned from a recent trip and went to pick up for my dogs Mina and Greco from the pet hotel where I had left them, they seemed unusually quiet.
+When I returned from a recent trip and went to pick up for my dogs Mina and Greco from the pet hotel where they had stayed they seemed unusually quiet.
 Despite showing joy at seeing me, as they always do, my cocker spaniel and my Dalmatian were not so eager to run to the car and return home.

 I was impressed, but also skeptical.
 Then I decided to do some research and find out what animal behavior specialists think on the subject.
 I was surprised to discover they agreed that a pet massage can considerably reduce anxiety in dogs.

-It has long been known that physical contact is soothing for people and animals, and now, there are studies to prove it.
+It has long been known that physical contact is soothing for people and animals, and now, there is data to prove it.
 A recent study conducted in kennels in Dayton, Ohio, showed that petting avoided an increase of cortisol (an indicator of stress) in the blood of animals.
 So if caresses reduce their stress, wouldn’t it be even better to give them a massage?

-In my research, I learned that many individuals licensed in human massage techniques have applied them not only in dogs, but also in cats and even horses.
+In my research, I learned that many individuals licensed in human massage techniques have applied them not only in dogs but also in cats and even horses.
 Experts say that massages improve circulation, reducing tension and muscle spasms, and also help with recovery after surgery.
-They also explain that a massage may help reduce chronic pain as well as hip dysplasia and arthritis, two common ailments in animals.
+They further explain that a massage may help reduce chronic pain as well as hip dysplasia and arthritis, two common ailments in domestic animals.

-Another benefit of massage is that it provides the owners a pleasant way to check the health of their pets.
+I’ve watched dog owners massage their animals before and after dog shows and contests.
+I am not sure if medical claims about animal massages can be confirmed, but I was impressed to see how comfortable they seemed after receiving one.
+Another benefit of massage therapy is that it gives the owners a pleasant way to check the health of their pets.
 Many veterinarians recommend that once a week, the owners should examine the animal’s body by slightly touching all areas.

 There are several types of massages for animals.
-But regardless of which technique you use, be guided by your pet’s reactions.
+But regardless of which technique you use, always look out for your pet’s reactions

 Pay close attention to the eyes.
 If he shows fear, stop.
-A relaxed and sleepy look means you can continue.
+A relaxed and sleepy look means you may continue.

 Never force an animal to undergo a massage.
-The sessions should only last as long as your pet enjoys it.
+The sessions should only last as long as your pet enjoys them.
 If he shows resistance, stop.

 If an animal has shown aggressive tendencies when held or petted, be extra cautious.
 Proceed slowly to avoid even the slightest cause of an aggressive response.